rest-for-physics/framework/doc/tutorials/Installation of REST.md

 ./installRequiredSoftware.sh
 \endcode

-**Note:** you will need to provide the rights to install packages on your system, you will be prompted for a password.
+\warning By using this script you will be prompted for a password, in order to gain the rights to install packages on your system.

+\warning If you are not using ubuntu/debian, or apt-like software management, you will need to check the packages being installed by the installRequiredSoftware.sh, and install them following your system packaging system.

 ## Quick ROOT, Geant4 and Garfield installation